U.S. judge backs House subpoena for ex-White House counsel's testimony

 The judge also wrote that “compulsory appearance by dint of a subpoena is a legal construct, not a political one, and per the Constitution, no one is above the law.”

+The judge said she was not addressing the separate issue of whether McGahn could withhold information by citing executive privilege, which is intended to keep confidential the nature of discussions between a president and close aides.

 Jackson’s ruling concerns only McGahn’s testimony.
-But by rejecting Trump’s key legal argument for defying congressional subpoenas it could give other former and current presidential advisers a legal basis for cooperating with the ongoing House impeachment inquiry, legal experts said.
+But by rejecting Trump’s key legal argument for defying congressional subpoenas it could give other former and current presidential advisers, like former White House national security adviser John Bolton, a legal basis for cooperating with the ongoing House impeachment inquiry, legal experts said.

 The Trump administration has refused to cooperate with the impeachment inquiry as well as other Democratic-led investigations and has directed current and former officials to defy subpoenas for documents and testimony.
 There are other legal fights over subpoenas seeking Trump tax and financial records.

-Neither the Justice Department nor a representative for McGahn was immediately available to comment.
+A representative for McGahn was not immediately available to comment.

 McGahn emerged as a pivotal figure in the 448-page report completed in March by former Special Counsel Robert Mueller that detailed Russian interference in the 2016 election, through a campaign of hacking and propaganda, as well as extensive contacts between Trump’s campaign and Moscow.